 The staff and administrators at Carver STEM Academy work diligently to ensure their students receive a rigorous education designed to prepare them to compete in the global-arena, and they are equally as committed to creating opportunities for their students to build self-efficacy and esteem in their abilities to accomplish the goals they set for themselves.
 To that end, every member of the school’s community fosters a spirit of having “Carver PRIDE: Producing Respectful Individuals Determined to Excel.”

-What is S.T.E.M.?
+What is STEM Education?

 School of the Week: Carver STEM Academy, where building with Legos leads to building brighter futures

 Making changes for the better and believing the “mission is possible” is the motto Principal Sabrina Evans had in mind when she was named principal of Carver Elementary-Middle School in 2012.

 As the former principal of Beard Elementary School for four years, serving Prekindergarten to first grade students, Evans admits it was a challenge leaving her “babies” to work with the “big kids” at Carver, but the challenge has been rewarding.

 The new Carver STEM Academy